Tsimina/Medical-Image-Diagnosis/README.md

 ```

 **Testing**

+For the directory that contains the test images you  just need to provide the ROOT of the file.

 To test the saved models (or the ones you trained) you need to run the following command:
 ```